Ai Accountant

-Best Tally Automation Tools for CAs (Updated 2026)
+Tally Automation Tools CAs Swear By in 2026

 AI Accountant Dashboard

 Tally is essentially a tool that is used on a daily basis by most CAs (Chartered Accountants) in India.
-It is a very dependable tool, one that is well-known, and clients from different sectors have no issues with it.
-But still, despite the fact that Tally is used thoroughly, quite a number of CAs are in such a situation where they have to spend a huge portion of their time on routine accounting work every month.
+It is a very dependable tool, one that is well known, and clients from different sectors have no issues with it.
+But still, despite the fact that Tally is used thoroughly, quite a number of CAs are in a situation where they spend a huge portion of their time on routine accounting work every month.

 The point is not about Tally.
-The main problem of waste of time is the manual work that is around it, especially when one deals with multiple clients or a high volume of transactions.
+The main problem is the manual work that surrounds it, especially when one deals with multiple clients or a high volume of transactions.

 Where most CAs lose time: